 - The minimum IP address range that service consumers must allocate when they connect to you, specified as an IPv4 prefix length.
 If you offer multiple services, you might want users to allocate a larger IP address range, such as

-Activate the Service Networking API.
+Activate the Compute Engine API API.

 For each Shared VPC host project, activate the